You get the gist.

 This is your one life we are talking about.

 The attorneys at Freed Marcroft guide select clients through the legal aspects of divorce while remaining mindful of their overall wellness.
-To discuss our helping you, contact us either here or by phone at 860-560-8160.
+To discuss our helping you, contact us here.